Poset models for Weyl group analogs of symmetric functions and Schur functions

-The main goal of \S \CriteriaSection\ is to develop in \NewSplittingTheorem/\ChainProductVersion.A-B a set of sufficient combinatorial conditions for certain ``non-fibrous'' posets to be splitting.
-The proof of \NewSplittingTheorem\ applies \InitialSplittingTheorem. \NewSplittingTheorem/\ChainProductVersion.A-B are applied here and elsewhere.
-In particular, \ChainProductVersion.B used in \ApplicationTheorems\ to show that some families of distributive lattices built from some natural Gelfand-type patterns are splitting distributive lattices for certain special linear, symplectic, and orthogonal Weyl bialternants.
+We feature some applications of our methodology in Sections \CriteriaSection\ and \GaussianSection.
+In particular, \ChainProductVersion.B is used in \ApplicationTheorems\ to show that some families of distributive lattices built from some natural Gelfand-type patterns are splitting distributive lattices for certain special linear, symplectic, and orthogonal Weyl bialternants.
 This yields another proof and some new analogs of the Bender--Knuth identity for enumerating a certain family of plane partitions. \ChainProductVersion.B is used in \cite{ADLPTwo} to more easily re-derive the main splitting result of \cite{ADLMPPW}.
-It is also used in \cite{DonGaussian} to give another proof of the result due to Proctor and Stanley (see \cite{PrEur}) that minuscule posets are Gaussian.
-In general, for posets that cannot serve as or are not yet known to serve as supporting graphs, \NewSplittingTheorem/\ChainProductVersion.A-B afford us methods for obtaining splitting results (for example, some of the families of splitting distributive lattices obtained in \cite{DW}).
-For a poset that can serve as a supporting graph, it is often necessary to establish beforehand that the poset is splitting, and in certain cases \NewSplittingTheorem/\ChainProductVersion.A-B will allow us to do so (for example, \cite{DonOrth}).
+In \S \GaussianSection, we apply methods developed in previous sections to produce two new proofs of the Proctor--Stanley Theorem that minuscule posets are Gaussian.

-Overall, we believe that the ``technology'' developed in this monograph for building crystalline splitting posets is more straightforward combinatorially than the approaches mentioned two paragraphs above, at least from the viewpoint of obtaining, from scratch, a collection of crystal-like graphs that resolve the three main problems of interest for Weyl bialternants (splitting, product decomposition, branching).
+Overall, we believe that the methodology developed in this monograph for building crystalline splitting posets is more straightforward combinatorially than other approaches mentioned in this introduction, at least from the viewpoint of obtaining, from scratch, a collection of crystal-like graphs that resolve our three main problems of interest for Weyl bialternants (splitting, product decomposition, branching -- these are further discussed immediately below).
 Another advantage is that we are able here and elsewhere to generalize our approach to non-fibrous posets.
 So in particular, in the spirit of Stanley's problem, we can use our approach to obtain some families of splitting distributive lattices and splitting modular lattices.